The KAZZ-Sonobeat Connection

 In the beginning...

-KAZZ announces it's "on the air" in Daily Texan and Austin American0-Statesman newspaper ads (October 31, 1957)
+KAZZ announces it's "on the air" in Daily Texan and Austin American-Statesman newspaper ads (October 31, 1957)

 KAZZ's first station manager was ex-University of Texas student Bill Oxley.
-His reign was short-lived, because only a few months after KAZZ's launch, Scofield sold KAZZ to Moore, who installed KHFI's manager, Rod Kennedy, as manager of both stations.
-Rod, later to become famous for his popular Chequered Flag folk club in downtown Austin and as founder of both the Longhorn Jazz Festival and the Kerrville Folk Festival (which continues to this day), in turn bought KHFI from Moore in 1958.
+Oxley's reign was short-lived, because only a few months after KAZZ's launch, Scofield sold the station to Moore, who promptly installed KHFI's manager, Rod Kennedy, as manager of both stations.
+Rod, later to become famous for his popular Chequered Flag folk cabaret in downtown Austin and as founder of both the Longhorn Jazz Festival and the Kerrville Folk Festival (which continues to this day), in turn bought KHFI from Moore in 1958.

-Early on, KAZZ was making waves: from May 6 to June 6, 1958, RCA Victor ran a high-stakes contest to promote Dinah Shore's recording of "Secret of Happiness", which was based on Chevrolet's Impala TV commercial theme, made popular on The Dinah Shore Chevy Show.
+Early on, KAZZ was making waves: from May 6 to June 6, 1958, national record label RCA Victor ran a high-stakes contest to promote TV star Dinah Shore's recording of "Secret of Happiness", which was based on Chevrolet's Impala TV commercial theme made popular on The Dinah Shore Chevy Show.
 RCA awarded a 1958 Chevrolet Bel Air Impala convertible to the person writing the best letter describing his or her secret formula for success.
-Entries were submmitted through local radio deejays.
-Indeed, the deejay who submitted the winning entry also was awarded a Chevrolet Bel Air Impala convertible.
+Entries from the public were submmitted through local radio station announcers (better known to the public as disc jockeys or "deejays").
+And the deejay who submitted the winning entry also was awarded a Chevrolet Bel Air Impala convertible.
 Although over 1,000 deejays submitted entries on behalf of their listeners – there were more than 700,000 entries from across the U.S. – the prize winning letter was written by Austin resident Peggy Todd, whose entry was submitted by KAZZ-FM deejay Bill Jackson.
 Both were awarded identical Impala convertibles.
-Nice way for KAZZ to start its first year of broadcasting.
+The win was a big coup for KAZZ, then not even a year old.

 Initially, after the move to the Perry Brooks Building, KAZZ occupied two-room suite 1014, next to the building's elevator bank; by the end of 1964, KAZZ had relocated across the hall to suite 1003 (housing the administrative office and main studio control room) and suite 1004 (housing the reception room/music library and a production room for recording commercials and public service announcements).
 The station's AP news wire – a clickety-clacking teletype machine – was housed in the transmitter room.